ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 Interpreting Results:  Why do I have three sets of results?
 ===============================================================

-The results section consists of three sections of results (matched, related, and contextual) that are grouped into:bluish:`archaeological`, :orangish:`textual`, and :greenish:`environmental` categories.
+The results section consists of three sections of results (matched, related, and contextual) that are grouped into :bluish:`archaeological`, :orangish:`textual`, and :greenish:`environmental` categories.
 The matched results are the number of data records directly returned from the applied filter(s).
 Related and contextual results are the first- and second-degree concept connections identified in the matched results subset.
 Refer to the Additional Info box in the “How do I create a conceptual fitler?” section above for a more detailed discussion of first-degree (related) and second-degree (contextual) connections.

 .. image:: _static/results.jpg